1 Bg 11-1972: The Universal Form

 > the source of everything.
 Arjuna is very enlightened and is

-> glad that he has a great friend like Krsna, but now he
+> glad that he has such a great friend as Krsna, but now he

 > is thinking that although he may accept Krsna as the source